cjwit/arabmusic/README.md

 Development page is live at [https://whispering-sands-88923.herokuapp.com](https://whispering-sands-88923.herokuapp.com).

 Next Up
-* Footer does not stretch all the way across the page
 * Terms of Use (in footer?)
     * Civility and IP disclaimer
-    * We only keep publicly available Facebook info...
+    * We only keep publicly available Facebook/Google info...
     * Help with report bug link

 Eventually: